-How you repurpose it will depend on your business goals, your digital strategy, and of course, the type of content that you’re working with.
-New content should include plans for how and when repurpose from the get-go, right there in your content management strategy.
+How you repurpose it will depend on your business goals, your digital strategy, and of course, the types of content that your target audience likes to consume.
+All new content you produce should include plans for how and when you’ll repurpose it, right there in your content management strategy.

 If you’re approaching this step for the first time, or your older content never had this plan in place, here are some creative repurposing ideas to get you started: